Parallel-in-Time/pySDC/pySDC/projects/Hamiltonian/README.rst

 In this slightly more complex setup we simulate the movement of planets in the outer solar system.
 For this, only six planets are modeled, namely the Sun (which in its mass contains the inner planets), Jupiter, Saturn, Uranus, Neptune and Pluto.
-The gravitational forces are computed using a simple N^2 solver.
+The acceleration due to gravitational forces are computed using a simple N^2 solver.
 All this is implemented within the ``OuterSolarSystem`` problem class.
+Coarsening can be done using only the sun for computing the acceleration.

 .. include:: doc_solar_system.rst